 It takes weeks for a crab to prepare for molting.
 The day before a Red clawed crab begins to molt, it will stop eating and absorb the water.
 This allows the crab’s shell to essentially crack open around its body and the top lifts up.
 In this hobby, we call it a breaking point.
 It will then begin to remove itself from the old shell.

-Note: Like any type of crabs and shrimp, Red claw crabs can regenerate pinchers (claws) or legs lost while fighting or protecting themselves.
+Note: Like any type of crab and shrimp, Red claw crabs can regenerate pinchers (claws) or legs lost while fighting or protecting themselves.
 These lost limbs will regrow after two or more molts.

 Tip: Do not remove the old exoskeleton.
 It contains a lot of calcium and your crab with gladly eat it later.